UserEngage/iOS-SDK/README.md

 Exact Version: 1.0.0
 ```

-No extra dependencies required — the package is self-contained.
+No extra dependencies required, the package is self-contained.

 ### CocoaPods